zyllluck/SSpMosaic/README.md

 -------------------
 SSpMosaic tutorials are as follows.

+For every analytical task, the SSpMosaic program must first be generated, which comprises two steps: SSpMosaic program generation and the subsequent SSpMosaic program network-propagation step.

+For integration tasks, SSpMosaic program generation should be executed on each batch of data individually, followed by running the network-propagation step as a whole; finally, proceed according to the SSpMosaic integration tutorial.

+For single-cell annotation tasks，SSpMosaic program generation should be executed on the reference dataset.
+If the reference dataset has multiple batches,it needs to be run on each batch separately, followed by running the network-propagation step as a whole;finally, proceed according to the SSpMosaic single-cell annotation tutorial.

+For deconvolution tasks, SSpMosaic program generation should be executed on the single-cell reference data.
+If the reference single-cell data has multiple batches,it needs to be run on each batch separately, followed by running the network-propagation step as a whole;finally, proceed according to the SSpMosaic deconvolution tutorial.

 ## SSpMosaic program

+The following two steps should be run in sequence before using the downstream functions of SSpMosaic.

 SSpMosaic program generation tutorial is in [generate program](https://zyllluck.github.io/SSpMosaic/program_generation.html)

 SSpMosaic program network-propagation tutorial is in [network-propagation](https://zyllluck.github.io/SSpMosaic/network_propagation.html)

 ## SSpMosaic downstream functions

+To use the downstream functions of SSpMosaic, it is necessary to first generate the SSpMosaic program in accordance with the above two steps.

 SSpMosaic integration tutorial is in [integration](https://zyllluck.github.io/SSpMosaic/integration_tutorial.html)